unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-08-voice-cloning-across-hosts-making-tts-operational.md

 | Speech request | Can the complete path return valid audio within its bound? | Speaker similarity, intelligibility, or consent |
 | Human listening review | Is the output acceptable for the intended use? | Future stability or recovery behavior |

-This is why I did not solve cold model loading by making every timeout large.
-The bridge uses a bounded upstream timeout for synthesis.
-A client can give speech a longer bound while leaving ordinary API and liveness requests short.
-When a request fails, the operator can check the bridge, discovery, engine, and synthesis layers in order instead of repeatedly increasing one global timeout.
+I resisted the easy fix of making every timeout large.
+The bridge uses a bounded upstream timeout for synthesis, while a client can give speech a longer allowance without relaxing ordinary API and liveness requests.
+When something fails, I can check the bridge, discovery, engine, and synthesis layers in order instead of repeatedly increasing one global number and hoping for the best.

 Retries need the same discipline.
 Retrying a connection failure after the engine becomes reachable is different from restarting an engine after a crash.
 Replaying synthesis can also duplicate work after the caller has gone away.
 Current recovery remains manual and reviewed, not an autonomous restart loop.